 - If the driver is available and is carrying passengers at the time of the accident, both the passenger(s) and the driver will be covered under Uber's one million dollar liability policy.
 If the driver is found to be uninsured or underinsured, Uber will also provide an additional one million dollars to cover these damages.

 The insurance policies Uber has instated to provide coverage for their drivers and passengers does sound reassuring, but it's been proven in case after case that getting compensation from Uber and its insurance company isn't easy.
 And anyone that's been in a car accident before knows that it's also not easy to get compensation from their own insurance company – and that's true in the case of Uber drivers as well.

 Uber, and all insurance companies, are in the business of making money – not paying out on policies.
 Because of this, they'll do everything they can to fight any claims asking them for compensation.
 And because they're large companies with extensive teams of lawyers, they're well-equipped to avoid paying out on claims.
-In order to fight those big companies after an Uber accident, it's important that you have a New York personal injury lawyer on your side to fight for your rights.
+In order to fight those big companies after an Uber crash, it's important that you have a New York Uber accident lawyer on your side to fight for your rights.

-If you've been hurt in an ridesharing car accident, you'll need guidance from an attorney to get the support you need.
-Our New York Uber car accident attorneys will help ensure that you receive fair compensation for your medical bills, lost wages, pain and suffering, and other related damages.
+If you've been hurt in an Uber accident, you'll need guidance from an attorney to get the support you need.
+Our New York rideshare accident attorneys will help you fight for fair compensation for your medical bills, lost wages, pain and suffering, and other related damages.

-Call Wingate, Russotti, Shapiro & Halperin, LLP at (212) 986-7353 for a free consultation and comprehensive case evaluation.
+Call Wingate, Russotti, Shapiro, Moses & Halperin, LLP at (212) 986-7353 for a free consultation and comprehensive case evaluation.